-Although this is not an exclusive list, the portfolio managers consider an emerging country equity security to be one that is issued by a company that exhibits one or more of the following characteristics: (1) its principal securities trading market is in an emerging country, as defined above; (2) while traded in any market, alone or on a consolidated basis, the company derives 50% or more of its annual revenues from either goods produced, sales made, or services performed in emerging countries; or (3) it is organized under the laws of, and has a principal office in, an emerging country.
+Although this is not an exhaustive list, the portfolio managers consider an emerging country equity security to be one that is issued by a company that exhibits one or more of the following characteristics: (1) its principal securities trading market is in an emerging country, as defined above; (2) while traded in any market, alone or on a consolidated basis, the company derives 50% or more of its annual revenues from either goods produced, sales made, or services performed in emerging countries; or (3) it is organized under the laws of, and has a principal office in, an emerging country.
 The portfolio managers will determine eligibility based on publicly available information and inquiries made of the companies.

 The Portfolio may invest in securities issued in any currency and may hold foreign currency.
 Securities of issuers within a given country may be denominated in the currency of another country or in multinational currency units, including the euro.
 For temporary defensive purposes, the Portfolio may invest all or a substantial portion of its assets in high-quality debt instruments.